Diyckstra/terraform-provider-deyckstra/website/docs/r/placement_group.md

 # Resource: aws_placement_group

 Manages an EC2 placement group.
-For more information, see the documentation on [Placement groups][placement-groups].
+For more information, see the documentation on [placement groups][placement-groups].

 ## Example Usage